zeon-hq/zeon/README.md

 Please ensure that your code adheres to the project's coding standards and conventions.

-## ⚡️ Technologies Used

-- [TypeScript](https://www.typescriptlang.org):A typed superset of JavaScript that provides enhanced tooling and developer productivity.

-## 🫡 Acknowledgements

-[Ducalis](https://ducalis.io/) for providing us an awesome roadmap and changelog tool management tool to help us keep track of our progress as an open-source company.

 ## 📄 License

 Zeon is licensed under the [MIT License](https://license.com/licenses/mit/).